sentclose/sentc-docs/docs/src/guide/file.md

 File handling will be available after the beta.
 :::

-Handling large encrypted files can be hard and not trivial as specially in the browser.
+Handling large encrypted files can be difficult, especially in the browser.

-Large files are generally too big to encrypt them as once.
-The file might be load completely into the memory.
+Large files are generally too big to encrypt all at once and can potentially overload system memory.

-One solution is to use a stream.
-Only one piece of a file will be read and encrypt at a time.
+To solve this issue, one solution is to use a stream to encrypt and decrypt files one piece at a time.
-This will solve the memory problem, but browsers can't send file streams through requests.
+However, browsers cannot send file streams through requests.

-Another solution is to just chunk a file and encrypt each piece and then sending this piece as one file to the storage.
+Another solution is to chunk the file into smaller pieces and encrypt each piece before sending it to storage.
-We can send now encrypted files from the browser too, but now we need to deal with multiple files not just one.
+This allows encrypted files to be sent from the browser, but requires managing multiple files instead of just one.
-We need to handle the upload but also handle the deletion of a file.
-THe pieces must be deleted as well.
+In addition to handling uploads, file deletion must also be managed, including deleting the individual pieces.

 ::: tip Sentc solution

+Sentc offers a solution for handling large encrypted files.
-Sentc chunks the files in the client and will encrypt them.
-Then these parts are sent to our api storage **or to your storage**.
+In the client, Sentc chunks the file and encrypts each piece.
+These encrypted pieces are then sent to our API storage or your storage.

-We will save all part ids to your file and if you need the file you can just fetch it from our backend as if it is one file.
+We save all the part IDs associated with your file, allowing you to fetch the complete file from our backend as if it were a single file.
-You can also delete the file as if it is one file and not a pile of pieces.
+Additionally, you can delete the file as if it were a single file, and Sentc will manage the deletion of the individual encrypted pieces.

 :::

 ## Encrypt and upload a file

-Files can be encrypted for a group (which is recommended) or from one user to another (but here the sender can't decrypt the file **only the receiver**).
+With Sentc, files can be encrypted for a group or for a single user.

-A new key will be created for each file which will encrypt the file.

-In the following a file will be created, encrypted and uploaded for a group, so every group member can download and decrypt it.
+We recommend encrypting files for a group, as this allows all group members to download and decrypt the file.

+For each file, Sentc creates a new key that is used for encryption.
+To encrypt and upload a file for a group, follow these steps:

 ::: warning
 It is important to store the `file id` to fetch the file later